Epiczhul/LuminaOS-Reborn/README.md

 # LuminaOS-Reborn
-LuminaOS-Legacy is an Hobby OS by Epiczhul.
+LuminaOS-Reborn is an Hobby OS by Epiczhul.
 LuminaOS-Legacy is made using the OSdev wiki.